next-actions/pytest-mh/docs/articles/extending/multihost-topologies.rst

 ``@pytest.mark.parametrize`` `mark <pytest-parametrize_>`_.

 Similar functionality can be achieved with topologies when the same test code is run against multiple topologies.
-This is useful for many situations, since it is often desirable to test the same functionality with different configurations that however also requires different environment setup (different multihost topology).
+This is useful for many situations, as it is often desirable to test the same functionality with different configurations which, however, also require a different environment setup (different multihost topology).
 For example:

 * A client application is able to connect to multiple different backends.
 This